 2.1.1.
-The Council has a duty towards its Council Tax payers with regard to financial decisions and their consequences.
+The Council has a duty towards its Council Tax payers and Non Domestic Ratepayers with regard to financial decisions and their consequences.
 The full Council is responsible for adopting the Council's Constitution and Members' Code of Conduct and for approving the budget and policy framework within which the Cabinet operates.
-It is also responsible for approving and monitoring compliance with the authority's overall framework of accountability and control.
+It is also responsible for approving and monitoring compliance with the Council's overall framework of accountability and control.
 The full Council is also responsible for monitoring compliance with policies and related Cabinet decisions.